makrai/notes/duret24-odyssey-ser-chall.md

 # Abstract

-* We concentrated our efforts on the categorical classification of eight
+* We concentrated our efforts on the categorical classification (eight categs)
 * an ensemble of models, each trained independently and then fused at the score level using a Support Vector Machine (SVM) classifier
-  * The models were trained using various strategies, including Self-Supervised Learning (SSL) fine-tuning across different
+  * The models were trained using various strategies, including Self-Supervised Learning (SSL) fine-tuning
   * modalities: speech alone, text alone, and a combined speech and text
-* This joint training methodology aims to enhance the system's ability to
+* This joint training methodology aims to enhance the system's ability
-* F1-macro of 0.35\% on development set
+* F1-macro of 0.35% on the development set